Rituals for the Dead

 Rituals for the Dead is the first book-length study of religious life and remembrances for the dead at the medieval University of Paris.
 Scholars of medieval history will be an eager audience for this title.

-William J. Courtenay is emeritus professor of history at the University of Wisconsin-Madison.
+William J. Courtenay is the Charles Homer Haskins Professor Emeritus of Medieval History at the University of Wisconsin-Madison.